Meet the Board

 Martin Frobisher is responsible for the safety, technical and engineering functions for Network Rail.
 This includes a varied mix of technical issues ranging from biodiversity to track engineering and future research.
 The team sets policy and technical standards and provides assurance to confirm that standards are being delivered.

-Martin has worked in the railway industry for approximately 20 years in a variety of safety, operational and maintenance roles.
+Martin has worked in the railway industry for about 20 years, in a variety of safety, operational, and maintenance roles.
 Prior to joining the railway Martin worked in the chemical industry, at ICI Polyurethanes, near Blackpool.

 Martin is married with two daughters.
-His hobbies are archery, running and is also a Sunday school teacher for a group of 6-11 year olds.
+His hobbies are archery and running, and is also a Sunday school teacher for a group of 6-11-year-olds.

 Anna Ince, Non-Executive Director (Suppliers, including rolling stock manufacturers)